ductwork/ductwork.github.io/advanced/configuration.md

 ## `supervisor.polling_timeout`

 This configuration value follows the same pattern as the other polling timeout configuration values.
 The supervisor checks the heartbeat of its children processes then sleeps for the configured polling timeout in seconds.
+The default value is **1** (second).

 ```yaml
 default: &default